-ESCM offers two diploma programs (in Pastoral Studies and Biblical and Theological Studies) and four certificate programs (Biblical Studies, Christian Leadership, Christian Studies, and Youth Ministry.)
+ESCM offers two diploma programs (in Pastoral Studies and Biblical and Theological Studies) and three certificate programs (Biblical Studies, Christian Leadership, and Christian Studies).
 Students typically complete the diploma program in two years and the certificate program in one.

 ESCM partnering organizations include the School of Management Studies at Eastern University; the Center for Urban Theological Studies (CUTS), Geneva College in Philadelphia; the Christian Leadership Institute of the American Baptist Churches of New Jersey (ABCNJ); American Baptist Churches Church Leadership Institute of the Pennsylvania and Delaware; Hispanic Clergy of Philadelphia; Metropolitan Christian Council of Philadelphia; and the Philadelphia Baptist Association.

 ESCM students may take classes at the Palmer Seminary campus in King of Prussia or the satellite location of Enon Tabernacle Baptist Church (Philadelphia).
 (Korean students may take classes at the main campus in King of Prussia).